 12. Test developers make provisions to ensure national, state and/or researched-based assessments are valid and reliable.
-Specific assessments include: ITBS/CogAT, CRCT, GAA, GKIDS, Georgia Writing Assessment (Grade 5), ACCESS for LEP (Limited English Proficient), DIBELS and state benchmark assessments.
+Current students assessments include ITBS/CogAT, CRCT, CRCT-M, GAA, GKIDS, Georgia Writing Assessment (Grade 5), DIBELS and state benchmark assessments.
 Staff members who assist with these assessments receive small group training on the administration guidelines to ensure that the testing process is standardized.